uf-mil/mil/docs/mechanical/onboarding.md

 for new members.
 To do this, also select for the `good first issue` using the `Label` dropdown, like you did to choose the `mechanical` label.

+When you find a task, make sure to make yourself assigned to it.
+You can do this in the GitHub UI: click on a task, and on the righthand sidebar, click `Assignees` and find your username.
+This will let the other mechanical members and leaders know that you are working on that task.

 ## Join our GrabCAD
 You should also ask a leader about joining the mechanical GrabCAD, which is where we store all of our CAD files.

 ## Start to get familiar with our technical projects
+Below are some of our current projects:
 * Subjugator 8
 * Subjugator 9 (WIP)
 * NaviGator
 * [Drone](/docs/mechanical/drone_doc.md)

+For good mechanical resources, check out the [Resources](/docs/mechanical/resources.md) page.